um-pdavila/acs_docs/docs/pegasus/env/3-projects.rst

 request a new project.
 All members of a project share that project’s resource allocations.

 To join a project, contact the project owner.
+PIs and faculty, request new `IDSC Projects here <https://idsc.miami.edu/project_request>`_ (https://idsc.miami.edu/project_request)

 Using projects in computing jobs
 --------------------------------